FHantke/brave-browser-wiki/Security-and-privacy-model-for-ad-confirmations.md

 * Upon receiving a valid confirmation, grant the user a redeemable payment token that is worth ~70% of the observation price charged to the advertiser.
 * Allow a user to redeem their payment tokens, this redemption should be unlinkable to the original confirmation events.
 * Pay out for redeemed tokens on-demand after offering a notification to the user to claim their earnings.
-* Prevent double spend attacks by ensuring each payment token can only be spent once.
+* Prevent double spend attacks by ensuring each payment token can be spent at most once.

 #### Specific user privacy goals